 You can take a screenshot on Android in many ways.
-In this post, I share the ways that I’ve used to take a screenshot for Android posts.
-Let’s get started.
+In this post, I'll share the 5 ways that I’ve used to take a screenshot for our Android posts.
+Let's get started.

 You can use the device’s physical buttons for taking a screenshot.
 Most of the devices have this key combination: